SEO 2024 Glossary - Full Terminology

 featured snippet

-• What it means: A description that appears at the top of Google's search results, providing a direct answer to the user's query.
+• What it means: A featured snippet is a snippet of content that appears at the top of Google's search results, providing a direct answer to the user's question.

-• Tip: Use forms such as lists and tables in your content to increase your chances of appearing in featured snippets.
+• Tip: Use tables, lists and question-answers in your content to increase your chances of being featured in featured snippets.

 Findability (Discoverability)